FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Any activity done by the Manager before it calls the Controller (or after Controller returns) is not considered to be part of the Search.

+MLRsearch Specification prescribes Regular Search Results and recommends their stopping conditions.
+{::comment}

+    [MB51]: Does this also cover "abort" (before completion) to handle some error conditions?
+            Or this is more a "stop execution"?

+    [VP]: Add sentences about regular exits, irregular errors and user aborts?

+    [MK]: Stop execution of the search.

+{:/comment}
-MLRsearch Specification prescribes regular search results and recommends their stopping conditions.
-Irregular search results are also allowed, they may have different requirements and stopping conditions.
+Irregular Search Results are also allowed, they may have different requirements and stopping conditions.

-Search results are based on Load Classification.
-When measured enough, any chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal, respectively.
+Search Results are based on Load Classification.
+When measured enough, a chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal.

-For repeatability and comparability reasons, it is important that all implementations of MLRsearch classify the Load equivalently, based on all Trials measured at that Load.

 When the Relevant Lower Bound is close enough to Relevant Upper Bound according to Goal Width, the Regular Goal Result is found.
 Search stops when all Regular Goal Results are found, or when some Search Goals are proven to have only Irregular Goal Results.

+{::comment}

+    Verify the language above is correct, minimal and enough as an overview when all definitions become stable.

+{:/comment}

 ### Behavior Correctness